PWKad/berrycam-aurelia/blog/blog-post.md

 ## The application code

 ### Client code - Aurelia

-There really is nothing special about the code for this application.
-It does not use any weird or complex features of Aurelia.
+There really is nothing special needed in the Aurelia code for this application as it's all very straight-forward and to the point.
+It does not take any weird or complex features of Aurelia to accomplish a rather simple goal.
 It is about as basic as it gets - really only one view/viewmodel that represents the Camera - and holds all the individual camera settings and image properties that need to be sent to the server program via the Aurelia HttpClient.

 There are some examples of custom elements - ActivityIndicator, CameraControls, Modal and a wrapper for a jQuery slider control [bootstrap-slider](https://github.com/seiyria/bootstrap-slider)

+# TODO: Where are the examples of custom elements?
+Have a link?

+# TODO: Stevies does the next section on project structure provide value to the reader?
+If we remove it just allows one less step when going through the walk-thru

 #### Project structure

 One thing that is a bit different from the usual Aurelia Skeleton Navigation is the project structure.
 I had a requirement in another project that the basic directory needed to be one level deeper than the flat structure in the skeleton - eg - all source code under '/app':